 Dr. Ardehali and his team are actively working to make his vision a reality.
 His collaborators include UCLA stem cell biologists, cardiologists, bioengineers, developmental biologists and cardiac surgeons, among others.

 The heart does not possess a robust ability to regenerate and heals by scar formation.
 Multiple studies have demonstrated that the amount of scar tissue in the heart is an independent predictor of morbidity and mortality.
 Scar tissue reduces cvardiac function induces the formation of more scar tissue and leads to cardiac arrhythmias and sudden death.

-Reversing scarring, or preventing it in the first place, has been one of the major challenges of cardiovascular research, says Dr. Arjun Deb, a professor of medicine (cardiology) and senior author of a UCLA study published in 2014 in Nature.
+Reversing scarring, or preventing it in the first place, has been one of the major challenges of cardiovascular research, says Dr. Arjun Deb (pictured at right), a professor of medicine (cardiology) and senior author of a UCLA study published in 2014 in Nature.
 Their group was the first to show that cells in scar tissue retained cellular plasticity for a brief time window and could be manipulated to change the amount of scarring.